huyptruong/tableau-vcs-example/README.md

 ![KPI](supplementary_images/kpi_with_format.png)

-We're ready to make a second commit!
+We're ready to make our second commit!
 * Save the workbook
 * Export it as a twbx
 * Close the workbook